Frederick Bunnage (Bunnidge)*1

 Wartime Service

-In May 1917 Fred transferred to Q36 (S.S.
-Puma or Peveril).
+He joined Q-ship 36, HMS Puma, on the 1st May 1917 but sadly this time his luck ran out.
 He was killed in action West of the Straits of Gibraltar on 6th November 1917, when Q36 was hit by a torpedo from the German U-Boat, U-63 under the command of Otto Schulze.
 The exact casualty list is not known, Fred was one of them, he has no known grave and is commemorated on the Portsmouth Naval Memorial.
 Posted missing presumed killed Date of Death

 Q Ships operated out of the port of Queenstown in Ireland, hence their name.